IV of Spades: 2025–present: Reunion, Andalucia

+The band is set to perform at the inaugural Filipino Music Awards at the SM Mall of Asia Arena on October 21, 2025, and will perform their solo concert on December 12, 2025 at the same venue.
+On October 26, they announced a second day on their concert.

 Musical style and influences

 IV of Spades is heavily inspired by 1970s fashion, acts and sounds.
-Members of the band have cited various musical groups and artists as songwriting influences, including ABBA, Kings of Leon, Tame Impala, My Chemical Romance, Radiohead and Jet.
-The band's genre is a mix of 1970s influenced disco, funk, alternative rock and Manila Sound..
+Members of the band have cited various musical groups and artists as songwriting influences, including ABBA, Kings of Leon, Tame Impala, My Chemical Romance, Radiohead, and Jet.